-A previous study found clinical vitamin E deficiency in captive moose in central Alaska, with a mean serum vitamin E concentration < 0.18 µmol/L (8 μg/dL) compared to 6.50 µmol/L (280 μg/dL) for wild moose (Stephenson et al. 2001).
+A previous study found clinical vitamin E deficiency in captive moose in central AK, with a mean serum vitamin E concentration < 0.18µmol/L (8μg/dL) compared to 6.5µmol/L (280μg/dL) for wild moose (Stephenson et al. 2001).
 The moose were maintained on a pelleted ration containing 5 IU vitamin E/kg for 9 months and exhibited reproductive failure and calf losses.
-Plasma vitamin E concentrations in health have been reported for a variety of captive species of deer: 9.81 µmol/L (423 μg/dL) in Axis deer (Axis axis); 6.61 µmol/L (285 μg/dL) in Eld’s deer (Panolia eldii); and 4.06 (175 μg/dL) in Sika deer (Cervus nippon).
-Values of 0.70 µmol/L (30 μg/dL), 0.70 µmol/L , and 2.09 µmol/L (90 μg/dL), respectively, were associated with clinical deficiency in these deer species (Dierenfeld 1994).
+Plasma vitamin E concentrations in health have been reported for a variety of captive species of deer: 9.81µmol/L (423μg/dL) in Axis deer (Axis axis); 6.61µmol/L (285 μg/dL) in Eld’s deer (Panolia eldii); and 4.06µmol/L (175μg/dL) in Sika deer (Cervus nippon).
+Values of 0.70µmol/L (30μg/dL), 0.70µmol/L , and 2.09µmol/L (90 μg/dL), respectively, were associated with clinical deficiency in these deer species (Dierenfeld 1994).
 The circulating vitamin E concentrations in our study appeared to be similar to those in Eld’s (Panolia eldii) and Sika deer (Cervus nippon) and higher (by inspection) than those associated with deficiency.

-Conclusions: No seasonal differences in circulating Se in confinement-reared reindeer were determined.
-However, there was a significant increase in summer versus winter serum vitamin E concentrations in the same captive herds.
-Unfortunately, we were unable to collect blood and serum samples from free-range animals in Alaska during the winter due to husbandry practices on the range and temperatures below -25oC, causing collection containers to freeze before they could be used.
-Blood Se and vitamin E concentrations were significantly higher in confinement-reared reindeer than in free-range reindeer, most likely due to supplementation.
-Further studies are needed to determine if circulating vitamin E and Se concentrations correlate with those found in the meat.
+Further studies are needed to determine whether circulating vitamin E and Se concentrations correlate with those found in the meat and to test whether serum concentrations of Se and vitamin E are associated with factors such as location of the pasture, season, and husbandry system.

+Conclusions: In adult female reindeer that were apparently healthy, we found circulation concentrations of Se as low as 0.53 µmol/L (4.2mg/dL) and of vitamin E as low as 2.64µmol/L (114mg/dL).
+Herd mean values across seasons for Se ranged from 2.42 to 4.88µmol/L (19.1 to 38.5mg/dL).
+Herd mean values across seasons for vitamin E ranged from 5.27 to 6.89µmol/L (227 to 334mg/dL).

 Acknowledgement: The authors thank the Cervid Livestock Foundation for their generous support of this project.